ShuklaVJ/UV-VIS/README.md

 ## Project Structure

-- `data/`: Contains the raw and processed CSV files.
+- `data/`: Contains the processed CSV files.
 - `scripts/`: Contains the Python scripts used for analysis.
 - `results/`: Plots and results from the analysis.